Peppermint Ice Cream

 - In a large saucepan, heat half-and-half cream to 175°; stir in sugar and salt until dissolved.
 Whisk a small amount of the hot mixture into the eggs.
 Return all to the pan, whisking constantly.
 Cook over low heat until mixture is just thick enough to coat a metal spoon and a thermometer reads at least 160°, stirring constantly.
 Do not allow to boil.
 Remove from heat immediately.

-- Fill cylinder of ice cream freezer two-thirds full; freeze according to the manufacturer’s directions.
-(Refrigerate any remaining mixture until ready to freeze.)
+- Fill cylinder of ice cream freezer; freeze according to the manufacturer’s directions.
 Transfer ice cream to freezer containers, allowing headspace for expansion.
 For each batch, stir in some of the peppermint candy.
 Freeze 2-4 hours or until firm.
-Yield: 1 quart.